mwojnars/schemat/README.md

 internet applications composed of isomorphic **web objects** that live "on the web" (rather than a single machine) and can be seamlessly transferred over the network and executed in any local environment (on a client, server, or data node).

-Schemat comes with a NoSQL, distributed, schema-aware, internal **data engine** that supports object-oriented storage, index creation, live schema evolution, object & schema versioning, and more.
+Schemat comes with a NoSQL-like, distributed, schema-aware, object-oriented, internal **data store** that supports index creation, live schema evolution, object & schema versioning, and more.
 Web objects are grouped into categories and may utilize multiple inheritance.

 By introducing isomorphic, network-aware web objects, Schemat extends the traditional object model to span the entire distributed application stack -- from the database to the client node -- in a way that unifies the client/server environments.
 Web objects can fully encapsulate a particular web functionality and combine its _data model_, server-side _logic_, and client-side _appearance_ - all in a single, network-native object.
 This is in contrast to traditional, network-agnostic objects that may only implement a part of any given functionality, the part that is specifically related to the given local environment (client, server, or database).